maxxiimo/the-front-end-manifesto/appendix-1.md

 Commit your changes.

-The following files should have been added to your repository:
+The following files should have been modified or added to your repository:

 ![][New Files]

 #### Task 4: Gemfile

 With every new application Rails generates a Gemfile with a lot of commented out lines.
 You don't need all of these comments, they take up a lot of space and clutter things up.
-For our [Gemfile][] we will start with Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" example and add a few additional gems we will use like Compass:
+For our [Gemfile][] we will start with Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" Gemfile example and add a few additional gems we will use like Compass:

       # Compass specific gems.
       gem 'compass-rails'
       gem 'oily_png'
       gem 'susy'

-Or some better error testing gems:
+Or some better error testing gems, which you may uncomment if you plan to use them:

       # http://railscasts.com/episodes/402-better-errors-railspanel
       # gem 'better_errors'